 On your role center, select Assets Tree to view information about Assets such as details about a specific Asset or Asset relations such as Work Orders.

 Select an Asset to see details in the FactBox to the right.
-You can view details about the Asset as well as information about Location and Warranty.
+You can view details about the Asset as well as information about the Location and Warranty.

 To view Asset relations, select an Asset from the tree structure to view relations from the hierarchy.